royalapplications/royalapps-community-externalapps/README.md

 The ExternalAppHost control starts the configured process and embeds the application window into the control.

-**Warning:**
+> **Warning**
-What this control does is not exactly a Microsoft supported scenario!
+> What this control does is not exactly a Microsoft supported scenario!
 Please read [Raymond Chen's blog post 'Is it legal to have a cross-process parent/child or owner/owned window relationship?'](https://devblogs.microsoft.com/oldnewthing/20130412-00/?p=4683) for more details. **Spoiler alert:** Yes, it's technically *legal*.
 It's also technically *legal* to [juggle chainsaws](https://www.youtube.com/watch?v=ti3MkTt5qv4)!

 ## Getting Started
 ### Installation